-- Upon entering the A. Le Coq Sport sports building, disinfect your hands and maintain social distancing.
+- Upon entering the hospital building, disinfect your hands and maintain social distancing.

-- Move on via a vacant aisle to the registration desk and have yourself identified based on your ID card.
+- Move on to the registration desk and have yourself identified based on your ID card.

 - Move to the vaccination box, take a seat, and bare your shoulder.
-The nurses of the centre will perform the vaccination procedure and answer any your questions, if necessary.
+The nurses will perform the vaccination procedure and answer any your questions, if necessary.

 - After vaccination, you will be asked to take a seat in the waiting area, monitor your condition, and notify a healthcare worker if you detect any changes in your condition.

 - If you are feeling well after 15 minutes, you may leave.

 You will be notified of the date of administration of the second dose by a text message and e-mail.
 Please make sure that your data in the Patient Portal and on the eesti.ee website is correct.